goblimey/go-crc24q/README.md

 written by Mark Rafter.

 This algorithm is used for many purposes, including the checksum value of RTCM messages.

-These are defined by the Radio Technical Commission for Maritime Services (RTCM).
+(RTCM messages are defined by the Radio Technical Commission for Maritime Services (RTCM).
 RTCM standard 10403 specifies the Differential GNSS (Global Navigation Satellite Systems) Services, currently at version 3.
 RTCM3 messages are used to provide corrections to satellite navigation systems such as GPS, allowing greater accuracy.
-Each RTCM3 message is a stream of bits ending in a 24-bit checksum, created and checked using this algorithm.
+Each RTCM3 message is a stream of bits ending in a 24-bit checksum, created and checked using this algorithm.)

 The source code contains references to the original paper describing the algorithm.